 Freshmen who are in the Honors Program may receive individual and small-group music instruction by passing an audition conducted by the Music Department.
-(Auditions are held at the start of Fall semester; information on registering for them is included in the New Student Orientation packet that is mailed to all incoming Honors freshmen in May.)
-Please bear in mind that this program assumes that a student is already proficient in his or her instrument: it is not a program for beginners.
+(Auditions are held at the start of Fall semester; information on registering for them is provided in Delaworld 101 new student orientation.)
+Please bear in mind that this program assumes that a student is already proficient in his or her instrument: it is not a program for beginners and placement is highly competitive.